Tuesday, December 11, 2012

 2 carrots

-2 medium sized sweet potatoes
+2 medium sized sweet potatoes1 1/2 teaspoons garam masala

 1 1/2 teaspoons curry powder